Colon Health Problems: Understanding the Root Causes and Effective Testing Options

 Over time, UC can lead to serious complications if left untreated.
 Integrative medicine approaches focus on identifying underlying triggers—such as food sensitivities, infections, or environmental toxins—that contribute to chronic colon inflammation.

-Testing options like the Comprehensive Digestive Stool Analysis (CDSA) and Organic Acids Test (OAT) provide insight into gut microbiome balance, yeast and bacterial toxins, and inflammatory markers—offering valuable data to guide treatment.
+Testing options like the Organic Acids Test (OAT) provide insight into gut microbiome balance, yeast and bacterial toxins, and inflammatory markers—offering valuable data to guide treatment.

 Constipation, Gas, and Bloating: The Most Common Colon Health Complaints